 ticket for 3 persons € 20

-- Integrated tickets are valid for 90 minutes for transportation and transfers on: city Buses (excluding Airport express buses and Saronida line), Trolley-Buses, Tram, Metro (all stations except Airport), Suburban Railway (only sections Piraeus – SKA and Magoula – Koropi).
+- Integrated tickets are valid for 90 minutes after their validation for transportation and transfers on: city Buses (excluding Airport express buses and Saronida line), Trolley-Buses, Tram, Metro (all stations except Airport), Suburban Railway (only sections Piraeus – SKA and Magoula – Koropi).

 - Tourist tickets are valid for: 1 round trip from/to Athens International airport by Metro or Express Bus and unlimited travel on all other modes for 3 days (for example from 10am on Friday till 10am on Monday).
 As of 2014, they are available at all Metro stations.

-- Weekly tickets for the Airport are valid for 7 x 24 hours from the moment of their validation (for example from 9pm on Wednesday till 9pm the following Wednesday) and are valid for transportation and tranfers on: city buses (including Airport lines), trolley-buses, tram, metro (including travels from/to the Airport), Suburban Railway (including travels from/to the Airport but up to Magoula station).
+- 7-day Airport tickets are valid for 7 days from the moment of their validation (for example from 9pm on Wednesday till 9pm the following Wednesday) and are valid for transportation and tranfers on: city buses (including Airport lines), trolley-buses, tram, metro (including travels from/to the Airport), Suburban Railway (including travels from/to the Airport but up to Magoula station).

-- Daily and Weekly tickets are valid for transportation and tranfers on: city buses (excluding Airport and Saronida lines), trolley-buses, tram, metro (up to Koropi station), Suburban Railway (only sections Pireus – SKA and Magoula – Koropi).
-They are valid for 24 hours (daily) and 7 x 24 hours (weekly) after the first validation.
+- Daily and Weekly tickets are valid for transportation and tranfers on: city buses (excluding Airport and Saronida lines), trolley-buses, tram, metro (all station except Airport), Suburban Railway (only sections Pireus – SKA and Magoula – Koropi, not for Airport).
+They are valid for 24 hours (daily) and 7 days (weekly) after the first validation.
 For example, from 1pm on Monday till 1pm on Tuesday for the the daily ticket, and from 1pm on Monday till 1pm the following Monday for the weekly ticket.